XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The port-binding approach means that one app can become the backing service for another app[.]

 The original text focuses on network protocols such as HTTP and [XMPP](https://xmpp.org/extensions/).
-In order to become a backing service in 2022, the app should also adhere to an [API contact](https://apievangelist.com/2019/07/15/what-is-an-api-contract/) of some sort, defining the backing service's intended role.
+In order to become a backing service in 2022, the app should also adhere to an [API contract](https://apievangelist.com/2019/07/15/what-is-an-api-contract/) of some sort, defining the backing service's intended role.

-Many developers implicitly assume that using high-level protocols like HTTP accrues latency.
+Many developers implicitly assume that using high-level protocols like HTTP incurs latency.
 The overhead of a REST call over a local network (e.g. within a cloud provider) is typically 2-4 ms so you need to get a significant number of non-parallelizable requests before this overhead is noticeable over RDBMS operations and latency towards the consumer.

 Indicators: